Grilled Buffalo Chicken Wings (with Crispy Skin)

 To time the sauce and wings to come off warm at same time, we start the sauce about 10 minutes before we anticipate the wings to be done.

 Then dip in your favorite sauce.
 Drop a comment on your favorite – ranch or blue cheese!

 Other Wing Recipe Ideas and Inspirations

 - Wings on the Smoker with Thai Chili Sauce

 - Buffalo Chicken Dip

-- Prepare the grill for two-zone cooking targeting 400 degrees F.
+- Prepare Grill: Prepare grill for two-zone grilling targeting 400 degrees Fahrenheit in the cooking chamber.

-- In a small bowl combine the beef seasoning and corn starch.
-Place the wings in a 1-gallon plastic baggie, then pour the dry rub mix into the baggie.
-Seal and shake vigorously.
-They are now ready to grill.
+- Season Wings: In a small bowl combine seasoning and corn starch.
+Place wings into the plastic baggie and then pour the seasoning mixture in.
+Seal the bag and shake to coat the wings.

-- Place the seasoned wings on the indirect side of the grill.
+- Grill Indirect: Place the seasoned wings on the indirect side of the grill.
 Cover the grill and grill wings for 15 minutes.
 Then flip the wings and grill an additional 15 minutes.

-- Place the warm wings in a large bowl.
-Pour the warm sauce in the bowl and then toss them together to coat the wings.
-Place on a plate and serve with your favorite dipping sauce.
+- Finish: Place the wings in a large bowl and pour the warm sauce over the wings.
+Toss to combine, then plate and serve with you favorite dipping sauce.